SooryaGeorge7/Python-Vs-Javascript-Quiz/README.md

 ---

 ## User Experience (UX)

 ### User Stories

 #### First Time Visitor Goals

+* As a user, I want to know about the game from looking at it so that i can play the game being informed about the content.
+* As a user, I want to find out how to play game so that i can play the game efficiently.
+* As a user, I want see if my answer is correct so that my score increases.
+* As a user, I want to see time limit i have left so that i dont run out of time when playing.

 #### Returning Visitor Goals

+* As a user,I want different questions every time i play to test my knowledge even further.
+* As a user,I want to be able to play again if i wanted to.

 ## Design
 ### Colour Scheme
 ### Typography